How to Optimize Your Website to Load Faster…The Beginners Guide

 Other tools you can use to check site speed are GTmetrix (a favorite of ours!) and Pingdom.
 However, we’d always recommend using PageSpeed Insights because the data it generates is what Google relies on when ranking sites.

-How to Optimize Your Site to Load Faster
+How to Optimize Your Website to Load Faster

 It’s now time to optimize your web performance for the best usability and SEO visibility.